aitkenster/student-directory/README.md

-student-directory
+Student Directory
 =================

 This was our first project during weeks 1 and 2 of Makers Academy.
-Pairing with a mix of other students on the course, I created an interactive directory which could hold information about all of the students on the course.
+Pairing with other students, I created an interactive directory which could hold information about all of the Makers Academy students.

-It has the following features:
+###Specification

-+ List of all students
++ Lists of all students
 + Ordered by name
 + Grouped by cohort (as an exercise)
 + Adds new students by asking the user to input the names
-+ Show information about a given student
++ Shows information about a given student
 + Add information related to a particular student (e.g. hobbies)
 + Has an interactive menu to ask the user what he or she would like to do
 + Displays information about the number of records in the directory